-Another idea from Joy of Art (because frankly they are the loom band heros we need in our lives this lockdown), how about these CUTE loom band turtles?
+Another idea from Joy of Art (because frankly, they are the loom band heros we need in our lives this lockdown), how about these CUTE turtles?

 Make your own Super Heros!

-If you’ve practised your loom bands a lot and feel you’re ready to graduate to expert level, you have to check out PG’s Loomacy on YouTube – they have a whole series of video guides to making your very own Avengers out of loom bands.
+If you feel you're ready to graduate to expert loom level, you have to check out PG's Loomacy on YouTube.
+They have a whole series of video guides to making your very own Avengers out of loom bands.
 We especially like The Amazing Spiderman.